PartyWumpus/C-to-befunge93/README.md

 - The [lang_c](https://docs.rs/lang-c/latest/lang_c/index.html) crate for doing the lexing and parsing of c for me (i love skipping 1/2 of the work)

 ## Befunge interpreter assumptions
-I've been testing this with [BefunExec](https://github.com/Mikescher/BefunExec) and [RBeJ](https://github.com/PartyWumpus/RBeJ), so I'd recommend either of those.
+I've been testing this with [BefunExec](https://github.com/Mikescher/BefunExec), [RBeJ](https://github.com/PartyWumpus/RBeJ) and my [befunge-editor](https://github.com/PartyWumpus/befunge-editor), so I'd recommend one of those.
-- Infinite (or at least a lot of) positive fungespace (right and downwards from 0,0), although negative space is not needed (left and up from 0,0)
+- Infinite (or at least a lot of) positive fungespace (right and downwards from 0,0)
+- All negative fungespace positions are zeros (that assumption used for bitshifts)
 - 64 bit signed values on the stack
-- 64 bit values allowed in the funge space
+- 64 bit values in fungespace

 ## Important usage note
 Requires being run in this repo, because the preproccessor step (for now) requires the befunge_libc/ folder to exist.